 We ensure our recruitment, training, promotion, and disciplinary procedures and policies are sensitive to these differences.
 We believe we have an obligation to do this as a public sector organisation, and we think that doing so makes us better able to treat our patients, as well as making King’s a better place to work.
-To find out more please read our information about how we report and measure EDI.
+To find out more please read:

 Our work is guided by the values of the Trust: we are a kind and respectful team.
 We expect everyone who works for King’s to treat people in ways which reflect our values.
 They set a clear standard of what you can expect while you are cared for by King’s.

 Our vision, which applies to staff, patients and patients’ families, is to be ‘effortlessly inclusive’, putting EDI at the heart of everything we do.
 To realise that vision, we are committed to: